 WHEN PROFITS ARE PUT OVER PEOPLE

 Critics of the Carlyle Group’s approach to using private investments to buy and manage healthcare companies, like HCR ManorCare, believe the system is built with profits in mind, not the wellbeing of people.
 Private equity firms using this strategy tend to scoop up low-cost companies, put money into the project in hopes of improving efficiency and profits, and sell it a few short years later, according to The Washington Post article.
 Unfortunately, the easiest way for a firm to improve profits is cutting corners and lowering operating expenses, like staffing less and less people to care for elderly residents.

 (To read the full Washington Post article about HCR ManorCare, its apparent mismanagement, and the harm it caused to elderly residents staying at its facilities, you can click here.
 Login information or subscription may be required.)

-Hare, Wynn, Newell & Newton, LLP proudly stands up for the rights of the wrongfully injured.
+Our exceptional personal injury law firm proudly stands up for the rights of the wrongfully injured.
 If you or a loved one suffered a preventable injury or illness while staying at an HCR ManorCare nursing home, come to our law firm for legal support and guidance.
 We back each case we handle with 125+ years of collective legal experience focused on injury plaintiff claims, which we can use to stand up massive oppositions like the Carlyle Group.
-Our team of trial attorneys are never satisfied until our clients receive fair and maximized compensation from liable parties.
+Our team of trial attorneys is never satisfied until our clients receive fair and maximized compensation from liable parties.